 Withdrawing after the deadline

 There is one exception that allows undergraduate students to drop a class without approval.
 Once during your undergraduate enrollment, you may withdraw from a class and receive a “W” on your transcript after the deadline for withdrawal and without documented extenuating circumstances.
-This process requires you to use the One-Time Late Withdrawal Request - Undergraduate Students form , which can be used up to and including the last day of instruction for that class (see the academic calendar).
-You cannot withdraw after completing the final examination or its equivalent.
+This process requires you to use the One-Time Late Withdrawal Request - Undergraduate Students form.
+The one-time late withdrawal can be used up to and including the last day of instruction (see the academic calendar) for the course in the current term.
+The form must be submitted no later than 11:59 p.m. on the last day of instruction for the session in which the course is delivered.
+It cannot be used during or after finals week.
+A student may not submit this form after the final or its equivalent has been completed.
 Check with your college advising office regarding one-time only withdrawal procedures and the potential implications for your program of study.

 Alternate option to withdrawing from a class